-We have at 5 step process at Rocky Mountain Audio Video Productions, Inc. that will transfer your film to dvd, blu-ray or digital files.
+We have at 5 step film transfer process at Rocky Mountain Audio Video Productions, Inc. to transfer your film to DVD, Blu-Ray or digital files.

-Step 1 Preparing your Film Once we receive your film, our process starts with carefully cleaning of your film to remove any dust or debris, and exam your film for any splices that need repaired.
+Once we receive your film, our process starts with carefully cleaning of your film to remove any dust or debris, and exam your film for any splices that need repair.
 This step also helps lubricate your film, so your film will be returned to you in better shape then when we received them!
 This is a very important step, which if skipped, can result in a poor image transfer.
-We perform 8 mm film transfers, Super 8mm, and 16 mm film to dvd, blu-ray and digital files.
+We perform 8 mm film transfers, Super 8mm, and 16 mm film to DVD, Blu-Ray and digital files.

-1. HD Archival quality: JPEG Image Sequence (motion JPEGs): Individual JPGS sequentially numbered.
-This option is ideal for archiving of your film.
-There will be exactly one jpg for each frame of film.
+2. HD Image Sequence (JPEG, PNG, BMP, or TIF) add $25/project: This option is ideal for archiving or if you are going to do additional editing of the film.
+There will be exactly one digital file sequentially numbered for each frame of film.
 If the film was shot at 18 fps, that’s the speed the image sequence will play back at.
 This image sequence may then be brought into an edit program and speed adjusted using your edit software.
-Note: we can also provide sequentially numbered PNG, BMP or TIF upon request.